raminokhrati/Nlar/README.md

         ```bash
         copy experiments\config\config_template.txt experiments\config\config.txt
         ```
-    - Open the config.txt (or .env) file and update the SHARED_PATH with your local path:
+    - Open the config.txt (or .env) file and update the shared_path with your local path:
         ``` txt
         shared_path = '/.../Nlar' # your local path to shared resource assuming that the project is saved in a folder named Nlar
         ```